-Travel to Laos to experience a stronghold of tradition and one of the best-kept secrets in Asia.
-Its quiet ambiance, languid pace and striking natural beauty lap at one's spirit like the slow-flowing waters of the Mekong upon the shore.
+Travel to Laos to experience a bastion of tradition and one of the best-kept secrets in Asia.
+Its quiet ambiance, relaxed pace and striking natural beauty nourish one's spirit like the slow-flowing waters of the Mekong provide a lifeline to the Laotian people.
 Timeless rural scenes and a calm spirituality comprise the warp and weft of Lao life, a place where the soul is slowly awakened to an ancient tempo, all but forgotten in the modern world.

 A land of incredible beauty, rich culture and some of the world's most warm and welcoming people, activities in Laos abound.
 Slow down and enjoy Lao time, and indulge in a leisurely, reflective escape on a scenic river cruise along the Mekong, or an invigorating multi-day trek in among tribal villages in the highlands - both popular things to do in Laos.